-Patient ExperienceKnowing what to expect on your visit to our depots will help to make your experience more comfortable
+Patient ExperienceKnowing what to expect on your visit to our branch will help to make your experience more comfortable

-Regardless of the nature of your visit, professional staff will ensure that your experience is as convenient and quick as possible at our depots across South Africa, Namibia, Kenya and Nigeria.
+Regardless of the nature of your visit, professional staff will ensure that your experience is as convenient and quick as possible at our branches across South Africa, Namibia and Kenya.
 Whether we are collecting a specimen from you or you are merely delivering a specimen – a nursing sister or a qualified phlebotomist will always be available to help you.

 Testing your blood

 When you give or receive blood, you can be sure that we take great care with every unit or specimen we handle.
 Take a journey behind the scenes in the blood bank to meet the pathologists who examine blood samples and guarantee accuracy and quality you can count on every time.

 Each visit at any of our branches is streamlined to two or three straightforward steps: